If you have pets, you know it can be hard to keep your home clean and smelling fresh. These tips can help!

 Vacuum the floors.

-You should try to vacuum your floors once or twice a week, depending on the number of pets you have in your home.
+You should try to vacuum your floors once or twice a week, depending on the amount of pets you have in your home.
 This will help lessen the amount of hair and cat litter on the floor that leaves behind those lingering pet smells.
 You can also use a squeegee to pull up the stray hairs in your carpet that your vacuum can’t get to.

 Check your air filters.